cdinger/cdinger.github.com/_posts/2017-02-24-sql-developer-radius-authentication-macos.md

 lead: Configure SQL Developer to use RADIUS (two-factor/MFA or other reasons) for authentication into an Oracle instance on modern MacOS.
 ---

+---

+**There's an [updated, simpler version of this post](/2018/07/sql-developer-radius-authentication-macos-updated) that you'll want to use for current versions of SQL Developer.**

+---

 This post will walk you through configuring SQL Developer to perform RADIUS authentication on MacOS.
 I periodically need to do this to connect to databases that require multi-factor authentication (MFA) and I struggle with it every time.
 More than anything, this is just yet another entry in my Oracle Survival Guide to help